-While doing volunteer work at a local hospital, Esther Wang noticed many of the children warded there were scared of having their blood taken.
-She decided to create a solution to address this problem and thus her entrepreneurial journey began.
-Esther leveraged upon the incubation support from NUS Enterprise's Social Venture Lab@NUS, as well as the $40,000 grant from the ACE Startup Scheme, to set up her social venture, Joytingle, and develop its flagship product - Rabbit Ray.
+While doing volunteer work at a local hospital, Esther Wang noticed many of the children were scared of having their blood taken.
+She wondered how she could address this issue, and thus began her entrepreneurial journey.
+Esther leveraged upon the incubation support from NUS Enterprise's Social Venture Lab@NUS and a SG$40,000 grant from the ACE Startup Scheme to set up her social venture, Joytingle.

-Rabbit Ray is a patient engagement device targeted at 4 to 8-year olds to help them learn about various medical procedures.
-Rabbit Ray consists of a 200 x 111 x 82 mm tool kit in the shape of a friendly rabbit.
-This contains an educational book and medical instruments, including a safe plastic 'needle'.
-Children can draw coloured water from Rabbit Ray, representing a blood draw.
-They can also give him a 'vaccination’ and set up an intravenous plug.
+Their flagship product, Rabbit Ray, is a patient engagement device targeted at four to eight-year olds to help them learn about various medical procedures.
+The Rabbit Ray tool kit, in the shape of a friendly rabbit, contains an educational book and medical instruments, including a safe plastic 'needle'.
+Children can draw coloured water from Rabbit Ray, give him a 'vaccination', and set up an intravenous plug.

 The process of designing and developing Rabbit Ray took four years and 30 different prototypes.
 To help fund Rabbit Ray's development, Joytingle undertook several educational projects at hospitals, including creating videos teaching children about head wounds and stitching.
 Esther also went for four years without a regular salary, to keep business overheads low.
 Their dedication paid off when Rabbit Ray was launched in December 2015.